predibase/lorax/docs/guides/guided_generation.md

     "type": "object"
 }

-# Now simply pass this schema along when sending a generate request:
+# Now simply pass this schema in the `response_format` parameter when sending a generate request:
-prompt = "Generate a new character for my awesome game: name, age (between 1 and 99), armor and strength. " response = client.generate(prompt, schema=schema) print(response.generated_text)
+prompt = "Generate a new character for my awesome game: name, age (between 1 and 99), armor and strength. " response = client.generate(prompt, response_format={"type": "json_object", "schema": schema}) print(response.generated_text)
 ```

 ### OpenAI-compatible API

-Guided generation of JSON following a schema is supported with the `response_format` parameter.
+Guided generation of JSON following a schema is supported via the `response_format` parameter.

 NOTE: Currently a schema is REQUIRED.
 This differs from the existing OpenAI JSON mode, in which no schema is supported.